China and US debt woes may dominate G7 finance chiefs' talks

 As the world's largest official bilateral creditor, China should participate in meaningful debt relief for countries facing problems, but it has served for too long as a "roadblock" to necessary action, Yellen said last month.

-There was uncertainty on whether G7 can convince emerging economies to help build supply chains less reliant on China, with many of them having been hit by aggressive U.S. rate hikes that have increased their dollar-denominated debt burden.
+There was uncertainty on whether the G7 can convince emerging economies to help build supply chains less reliant on China, with many of them having been hit by aggressive US rate hikes that have increased their dollar-denominated debt burden.

 "The debt problems of emerging nations are becoming increasingly serious due in part to the strong dollar," said Takahide Kiuchi, an analyst at Nomura Research Institute.